LeeVo2408/README.md/README.md

 Continuous Delivery is a software engineering approach in which all changes are delivered quickly, safely, and sustainably.
 It provides an automated high-speed building and testing environment to ensure changes are *relevant*.
 This is achieved by ensuring that code is always in a deployable state, even with thousands of changes made daily.
 In short, CD automates and optimizes the repetitive tasks in the deployment process and lets human solves problems.

 Benefits of implementing CD:
--	**Low risk released**: CD identifies and addresses bugs in the earlier stages before they become significant problems later.
+-	**Low-risk released**: CD identifies and addresses bugs in the earlier stages before they become significant problems later.

 -	**Improve developers' performance**: Teams have more time to focus on creating innovation instead of doing repetitive tasks.
 With an automated and reliable testing process, developers are more confident when pushing code into production.